Heart Failure Care

 Our collaborative approach offers you access to the latest diagnostic and treatment options, as well as research studies evaluating new therapies.

 Led by Drs.
-Eric Adler, Barry Greenberg and Victor Pretorius, our multi-disciplinary team includes cardiac imaging specialists, electrophysiologists, interventional cardiologists and cardiothoracic surgeons.
+Eric Adler, Marcus Anthony Urey and Howie Tran, our multi-disciplinary team includes cardiac imaging specialists, electrophysiologists, interventional cardiologists and cardiothoracic surgeons.
 We have dedicated clinics and a pharmacist just for heart failure patients.

 What is Heart Failure?